 You probably already know that drinking large amounts of alcohol is not healthy.
-Most people know about its potential to damage the brain and the fact that it can increase your chances of getting cancer.
+Most people know about its potential to damage the brain and that it can increase your chances of getting cancer.
 But did you know that alcohol can suppress your immune system as well?
-With your immune system suppressed, you’ll be left more vulnerable to both mild illnesses like the common cold and more serious infections.
+With your immune system suppressed, you’ll be left more vulnerable to mild illnesses like the common cold and more serious infections.

 What Are the Short-Term Effects on the Immune System?